What's the "3" in Better3?

 That and many more creative inventions, drawings, stories and little plastic or rubber animals tucked in the bookcase, on the sofa, on my dad's belly or out in the yard filled my childhood imagination.
 There was no end.

-Those early days drawing and storytelling led to a long, diverse career in creative work, from setting type in the wintry climate of Pittsburgh to running blueprints and doing press checks for clients in Orlando.
+Those early days drawing and storytelling led to a long, diverse career in creative work, from setting type in wintry Pittsburgh to running blueprints and doing press checks in Orlando.
 Innovating digital media at the newspaper.
 Managing an agency's top IBM account.
-Directing two fabulous web teams on the corporate side.
+Directing a diverse web team at Marriott International.

 Every step in my creative career has built a foundation that underscores what I do for clients today as the founder of Better3.
 I've published several non-fiction books, led creative workshops and stood in front of hundreds giving keynotes.
 The spectrum of communication mediums that I've been able to work in has been textured, challenging and immensely rewarding.